Review: Maren Courage Digital Talk with philosopher, economist and theologian Professor of Business Ethics Dr Eberhard Schnebel

 On Wednesday, 26 March 2025, we met in the boardroom of the Berlin Capital Club for my first ‘AI Talk’ in a high-calibre setting.
 The speaker was Dr Eberhard Schnebel: philosopher, economist, theologian, professor of business ethics at Goethe University Frankfurt, board member of EBEN GR (European Business Ethics Network – Greek Chapter) and expert for data governance in Group Risk Management at Commerzbank AG.

-What is economic?
+After a brief introduction, we worked together to try and categorise the complex challenges surrounding AI and ethics in a business context.
+The central questions were: What is economic?
 What is ethical?
 And how do we deal with the fact that the USA and China are pushing ahead with their AI developments at an enormous pace, often without taking our European values and rules into account?

 The tenor of the discussion was clear: we must think and act economically if we want to survive in global competition.
 In addition to the strong regulatory framework that we have in Europe, ethics must not be an obstacle, but should be anchored as a hashtag#mindset in companies – ideally it is deeply integrated into the corporate culture.